Medical Cannabis Practitioner

-LANDMARK Medical Cannabis Dispensary, located at 52 N. Mentor Ave in Pasadena, was established by the MCC to provide a clinical teaching environment for the MCC Practitioner Program.
+LANDMARK Medical Cannabis Dispensary, located at 52 N. Mentor Ave in Pasadena, was established by the MCC to provide a clinical teaching environment for the Medical Cannabis Practitioner Program.

-Landmark provides the opportunity for Practitioners to observe Practitioner services and the operating standards and procedures that support regulatory compliance for the distribution of cannabis products from a storefront or delivery operation.
+LANDMARK provides the opportunity for Practitioners to observe Practitioner services and the operating standards and procedures that support regulatory compliance for the distribution of cannabis under the MMP.

-Participants receive a copy of the MCC Manual on “Operating Standards and Procedures for the Distribution of Cannabis under the Medical Cannabis Regulatory and Safety Act”.
+Participants receive a copy of the MCC Manual on “Operating Standards and Procedures for the Distribution of Cannabis under the California’s Medical Marijuana Program”.

 Participants are given work-study assignments that focus on evidence-based information related to the use of cannabis for the treatment of medical conditions.

 The most valuable knowledge is gained through the Practitioner’s hands-on experience working with patients and documenting the patient’s report on the efficacy of the product.